teslim001328/sumquiz-flutter/blueprint.md

 - `lib/models`: Contains the data models, such as `user_model.dart`.
 - `lib/services`: Holds the business logic, including `auth_service.dart` and `firestore_service.dart`.
 - `lib/utils`: Includes helper functions and utilities, such as `logger.dart`.
-- `lib/views`: Contains the application's screens and widgets, such as `auth_screen.dart` and `dashboard_screen.dart`.
+- `lib/views`: Contains the application's screens and widgets.

-## Day 2 Plan
+## Day 3 Plan: Summary Tool UI

-- **Bottom Navigation:** Implement a `BottomNavigationBar` with four tabs: Home, Library, Progress, and Profile.
-- **Placeholder Screens:** Create placeholder screens for each tab:
-    - `HomeScreen`: Will contain the AI-powered tools (Summary, Quiz, Flashcards).
-    - `LibraryScreen`: Will display the user's saved content.
-    - `ProgressScreen`: Will show user analytics.
-    - `ProfileScreen`: Will display user information and subscription status.
-- **Reusable Widgets:** Create reusable widgets for the AI tool buttons on the `HomeScreen`.
-- **State Management:** Use a `PageController` to manage the state of the bottom navigation bar.
-- **AI Placeholders:** Add placeholder functions for the AI tools to be implemented later.
-- **Dynamic AppBar:** The `AppBar` title will dynamically change based on the selected tab.
+- **New Screen:** Create a new `SummaryScreen` widget.
+- **Input Methods:** Implement a multi-line `TextField` for text input and a button to upload a PDF file.
+- **State Management:** The screen will manage different UI states: initial, loading, error, and success.
+- **UI Components:**
+    - A header with a title and subtitle.
+    - A button to generate the summary, which will be disabled if there is no input.
+    - A loading indicator to be displayed while the summary is being generated.
+    - An error message with a retry button.
+    - A card to display the generated summary with options to copy or save it.
+- **File Picker:** Add the `file_picker` dependency to the project to enable PDF uploads.
+- **Navigation:** The `HomeScreen` will be updated to navigate to the `SummaryScreen` when the summary tool is selected.